leeper/opinioncourse/Assignments/ProblemSet4.md

 The purpose of this problem set is to assess your understanding of one key method of quantitative public opinion research: experimental design and analysis.

-## Overview

-You are asked to watch a short slidecast covering relevant material and then complete the following tasks.
-Questions regarding this material should be raised on the Moodle discussion board (https://moodle.lse.ac.uk/mod/forum/view.php?id=521541) or in instructor office hours.

 ## Your Task

  1. In your own words, explain the "fundamental problem of causal inference" and how experiments provide a solution to that problem.